 A practical guide to creating a secure network infrastructure

-Designing Network Security, Second Edition, is a practical guide designed to help you understand the fundamentals of securing your corporate network infrastructure.
+Designing Network Security is a practical guide designed to help you understand the fundamentals of securing your corporate network infrastructure.
 This book takes a comprehensive look at underlying security technologies, the process of creating a security policy, and the practical requirements necessary to implement a corporate security policy.

-You will gain a thorough understanding of basic cryptography, the most widely deployed security technologies, and key emerging security technologies.
+You will gain a thorough understanding of basic cryptography, the most widely deployed security technologies, and some emerging security technologies.
 You will be able to guide the architecture and implementation of a security policy for a corporate environment by knowing possible threats and vulnerabilities and understanding the steps required to perform a risk management assessment.
-Through the use of specific configuration examples, you will learn about the features required in network infrastructure equipment to implement the given security policy, including securing the internal corporate infrastructure, Internet access, and the remote access environment.
+Through the use of specific configuration examples, you will learn to specify the features required in network infrastructure equipment to implement the given security policy, including securing the internal corporate infrastructure, Internet access, and the dial-in environment.

-This book is part of the Networking Technology Series from Cisco Press(r), which offers networking professionals valuable information for constructing efficient networks, understanding new technologies, and building successful careers.
+This book is part of the Networking Technology Series from Cisco Press, which offers networking professionals valuable information for constructing efficient networks, understanding new technologies, and building successful careers.

 I. SECURITY FUNDAMENTALS.1.
 Basic Cryptography.

 II.
-THE CORPORATE SECURITY POLICY.5.
+THE CORPORATE SECURITY POLICY.4.
 Threats in an Enterprise Network.

 III.
-PRACTICAL IMPLEMENTATION.9.
+PRACTICAL IMPLEMENTATION.8.
 Securing the Corporate Network Infrastructure.